Reviews You Can Rely On

 Range

 A beacon's range is the furthest distance at which it is able to acquire a signal.
-A longer range is better not only because you can pick up a signal earlier in your search, but it means you can increase the distance of your search strip width, allowing you to cover ground more quickly during the signal acquisition phase.
+A longer range is better not only because you can pick up a signal earlier in your search, but it also means you can increase the distance of your search strip width, allowing you to cover ground more quickly during the signal acquisition phase.

 The range that manufacturers list is measured under conditions of “ideal coupling”, when the antenna of the transmitting beacon and the searching beacon are perfectly aligned.
 This coupling of the two flux lines provides you with the longest possible receiving distance for a beacon.